There are different types of messages that can be sent using a messaging platform.

-Normal English characters come under this category and special characters like semicolon, full stop, etc… are supported.
-Messages will be of length 160 characters and if it goes beyond the 160 character limit it will split into 2 at 154th character and then gets concatenated at the mobile device.
+Normal English characters come under this category and special characters like semicolons, full stop, etc… are supported.
+Messages will be of the length of 160 characters and if it goes beyond the 160 character limit it will split into 2 at the 154th character and then get concatenated at the mobile device.
 These are class 1.

 UTF – 8

-The purpose of this encoding is to support the international characters; the languages like French, Spanish, Arabic, Hindi, and Malayalam etc… are supported.
+The purpose of this encoding is to support the international characters; the languages like French, Spanish, Arabic, Hindi, Malayalam, etc… are supported.
 For UTF-8 encoded messages the length will be 60 characters.
 Concatenation and slicing take place if the character count goes beyond that limit.

-These are normal messages of length is 160 characters if English and 60 characters if in other languages like French, Spanish etc… only difference is that this messages will not get saved to the phone memory.
+These are normal messages of the length of 160 characters in English and 60 characters in other languages like French, Spanish, etc… only difference is that these messages will not get saved to the phone memory.
 The class is set to 0 for generating flash messages.

-The fig: displays the transaction process that take place between the SMPP and SMSC.
+The figure displays the transaction process that takes place between the SMPP and SMSC.
 SMPP sends a bind request to the SMSC and SMSC will respond to the request.
-If the bind was successful SMPP sends a Submit SM to the SMSC and will receive a successful response if the submits was good.
-Then the SMSC identifies the originator, destination, sender, text message etc and forward to the destination address.
-On receiving a successful delivery from mobile device SMSC will forward the same to SMPP and SMPP will send a response.
-After the delivery response has been send to the SMSC, SMPP sends an unbind request to SMSC on successful reception of the unbind request the SMSC will unbind by sending an unbind response.
+If the bind was successful SMPP sends a Submit SM to the SMSC and will receive a successful response if the submits were good.
+Then the SMSC identifies the originator, destination, sender, text message, etc, and forwards it to the destination address.
+On receiving a successful delivery from a mobile device SMSC will forward the same to SMPP and SMPP will send a response.
+After the delivery response has been sent to the SMSC, SMPP sends an unbind request to SMSC on successful reception of the unbind request the SMSC will unbind by sending an unbind response.